mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ##### Wrapper Function
-JuliaGrid provides a wrapper function for DC state estimation analysis and also supports the computation of powers using the [`stateEstimation!`](@ref stateEstimation!(::DcStateEstimation{<:WLS})) function:
+JuliaGrid provides the [`stateEstimation!`](@ref stateEstimation!(::DcStateEstimation{<:WLS})) wrapper function for DC state estimation.
+It solves the WLS or LAV model, and it can optionally compute powers:
 ```@example WLSDCStateEstimationSolution
 analysis = dcStateEstimation(monitoring)
 stateEstimation!(analysis; verbose = 2)